Skip to Content

 A Good Guy - Cast and premiere

-David’s play A GOOD GUY, about an armed teacher who stops a school shooting, receives a world premiere at Rogue Machine Theatre in Hollywood.
-Previews begin September 10, opening on September 14 and running through October 20.
-Tickets and information at roguemanchinetheatre.org
+A world premiere of David’s play A GOOD GUY, about an armed teacher who stops a school shooting, has been extended AGAIN at Rogue Machine Theatre in Hollywood.
+Now through November 10.
+Tickets and information at roguemanchinetheatre.org.

 L.A.
 Theatre Works audio versions of many of David’s plays are now available for streaming on Spotify, including GOD’S MAN IN TEXAS, ADAM’S RIB, THE TUG OF WAR, and THE CONFESSION OF HENRY JEKYLL, M.D.